p2made/p2y2-sb-admin-theme/README.md

 Installation
 ------------

-The preferred way to install p2y2sbAdminTheme is through [composer](http://getcomposer.org/download/).
+The preferred way to install sbAdminTheme is through [composer](http://getcomposer.org/download/).
 Depending on your composer installation, run *one* of the following commands:

 ```